banos/xxtmp-testmvc/tests/README.md

       No Todos
         ✓ should hide #main and #footer (201ms)
       New Todo
-        ✓ should allow me to add todo items (548ms)
+        ✓ should allow me to add tobuy items (548ms)
         ✓ should clear text input field when an item is added (306ms) ✓ should trim text input (569ms)
         ✓ should show #main and #footer when items added (405ms)